Safety Verification of Declarative Smart Contracts: The DeCon Language

 A rule body is a conjunction of literals, and is evaluated to true if there exists a valuation of variables $\pi: V \mapsto D$ such that all literals are true. $\pi$ maps a variable $v \in V$ to its concrete value in domain $D$.
 Given a variable valuation $\pi$, a relational literal is evaluated to true if and only if there exists a matching row in the corresponding relational table.
 Other kinds of literals, including conditions, functions, and aggregations, are interpreted as constraints on the variables.

-\textbf{Join rules.} Join rules are rules that have a list of predicates in the rule body, and contain at least one relational literal.
+In particular, DeCon supports three kinds of rules.
+Their differences in syntax and semantics are described as follows: \begin{itemize} \item \textbf{Join rules} are rules that have a list of predicates in the rule body, and contain at least one relational literal.
 A predicate can be either a relational literal, a condition, or a function.

-\textbf{Transaction rules.} Transaction rules are a special kind of join rules that have one special literal in the body: transaction handlers.
+\item \textbf{Transaction rules} are a special kind of join rules that have one special literal in the body: transaction handlers.
 A transaction handler literal has \lstinline{recv_} prefix in its relation name, and is evaluated to true when the corresponding transaction request is received.
 The rest of the rule body specifies the approving condition for the transaction.

-\textbf{Aggregation rules} are rules that contain a relational literal $R(\bar{x})$ and an aggregator literal $y = Agg~n: R(\bar{y})$, where $Agg$ can be either $max$, $min$, $count$, or $sum$.
+\item \textbf{Aggregation rules} are rules that contain a relational literal $R(\bar{x})$ and an aggregator $y = Agg~n: R(\bar{y})$, where $Agg$ can be either $max$, $min$, $count$, or $sum$.
 For each valid valuation of variables in $R(\bar{x})$, it computes the aggregate on the matching rows in $R(\bar{y})$.
 Take the following rule from the voting contract as an example.

-For each unique value $p$ in the second column of table \lstinline{vote}, the aggregator \lstinline{c = count : vote (_ , p )}, counts the number of rows in table \lstinline{vote} whose second column equals $p$.
+For each unique value $p$ in the second column of table \lstinline{vote}, the aggregator \lstinline{c = count: vote (_,p)}, counts the number of rows in table \lstinline{vote} whose second column equals $p$. \end{itemize}

+DeCon contracts are executable on the Ethereum blockchain~\cite{chen2022declarative}.
+To execute, they are first compiled into Solidity~\cite{solidity}, which is further compiled to bytecode for the Ethereum blockchain.